Global Network of REACT

 Participation: Hyperbolized visibility of growing participation on city- and global scales

 How REACT’s influence can spread across the city (an example of Trondheim, Norway).

-Target cities: Medium-size university cities are a perfect platform for the REACT implementation.
+Target cities: Medium-size university cities are a perfect platform for the REACT's pilots in each country.

 Our admin and scientific teams will be happy to answer your questions about REACT's concept and strategies.
 Just contact us with your questions!